cloudogu/gitops-playground/docs/content-loader/content-loader.md

 # TL;DR

-How to get started with Content Loader?
+How to get started with content loader?

-You can deploy the GitOps Playground with customized content defined in a config file on a local Kubernetes by running a single command:
+You can deploy the GOP with customized content defined in a config file on a local Kubernetes cluster by running a single command:

 ```shell